Setting Up A Club

 This guide is intended for anyone thinking of starting a new community sports club - for adults or juniors.
 It takes you through some of the questions and processes that you need to consider if you are to establish a successful new club.
 In each step, we've signposted and linked you to the various resources on Help for Clubs that are available to help you.

-There's little point in duplicating something that already exists.
+There is very little point in duplicating something that already exists.
 So, no matter how good your ideas are for a new club, please do first check around to see whether anything similar already exists in your town or neighbourhood.
 Some places to start include:

 - Check our Club Finder